yuanningli/MCPA/data/README.md

-This is a sample dataset taking from fMRI recordings from human V1 and V2.
+This is a sample dataset simulated from empirical distribution based on real fMRI data.

-A PCA is performed on an independent dataset to reduce the dimensionality down to 10 in each ROI.

-A total of 1560 trials are available.
+A total of 2000 trials are available.

-    data_node1_val (1560x10) is the data in V1
+    data_node1 (2000x20) is the data in ROI1

-    data_node1_val (1560x10) is the data in V2
+    data_node1 (2000x10) is the data in ROI2

-    labels (1560x1) is the condition of each single trial, corresponding to 120 different images
+    labels (2000x1) is the condition of each single trial, with a total of 20 different categories

 See Yuanning Li, R. Mark Richardson, and Avniel Singh Ghuman.
 Multi-Connection Pattern Analysis: decoding the representational content of neural communication. (submitted, in revision)